 Your Hygiene Habits

 The fix: Use either soap and water, wet tissue paper, or alcohol- and fragrance-free moist wipes after a bowel movement.
 If you find you have to wipe a lot, eat more fiber to add bulk to your stools so they're easier to clean.
-Shower daily, using a washcloth with mild soap and warm water, and be sure to rinse well afterwards since soap left in the area can also cause irritation and itching.
+Shower daily, using a washcloth with mild soap and warm water, and be sure to rinse well afterwards since soap left in the area can also cause irritation and anal itching.
 Once you're done, pat dry with a towel.
 "If you're prone to getting yeast infections in the area, you may need to use a hair dryer on cool to get it really dry," adds Bailey.
 That's not to say you should go overboard.
-Being overzealous or aggressive with your wiping or cleaning, or using fancy cleansers, can irritate the anal skin and cause small abrasions, which means more itching, Muldoon says.
+Being overzealous or aggressive with your wiping or cleaning, or using fancy cleansers, can irritate the anal skin and cause small abrasions, which means more butt itching, says Muldoon.

 A Skin Disorder